kishorekrrish3/Automated-Answer-Grading-System-Using-EasyOCR-and-Semantic-Similarity/README.md

-Here's the full, properly formatted README text including implementation steps, descriptions, and all the required sections:
+# 📝 **Automated Grading System using EasyOCR and Semantic Similarity** 🚀

+## 🎯 Project Overview

+Welcome to the **Automated Grading System** – a cutting-edge solution that automates the grading process for handwritten student answers!
+This web-based application leverages **EasyOCR** to extract text from scanned answer sheets, **TextBlob** for spelling correction, and **Sentence Transformers** for advanced semantic similarity comparison.
+By comparing the student's answer to the model answer, the system generates a similarity score, which is then used to calculate the final grade – all while supporting customizable weightage for each question. 📊

+Say goodbye to manual grading!
+This tool helps teachers streamline the grading process, reduce errors, and focus on what truly matters: personalized feedback and teaching. 🎓

 ---

-# Automated Grading System using EasyOCR and Semantic Similarity

-## Project Overview

-"Automated Grading System using OCR" is a web-based application designed to automate the grading of handwritten student answers using Optical Character Recognition (OCR) and Natural Language Processing (NLP).
-The project utilizes **EasyOCR** to extract text from scanned answer sheets and **Sentence Transformers** for semantic similarity comparison between the student's extracted answer and the model answer.
-The similarity score is then used to calculate the marks, with flexibility to account for different weightages for each question.

-This system simplifies the grading process, reducing human effort and making grading scalable for educators dealing with large batches of handwritten answers.
+## 🌟 Key Features

+- **OCR Text Extraction**: Harnessing the power of EasyOCR to extract text from scanned answer sheet images.
+- **Spelling Correction**: Automatic error-free text, thanks to **TextBlob**'s spell-checking capabilities.
+- **Semantic Similarity**: Compare the student’s answer to the model answer using **SentenceTransformers**, providing a much more accurate measure than simple keyword matching.
+- **Flexible Grading**: Enter the total weightage for each question, and let the system adjust the final grade accordingly, ensuring fairness and accuracy.

 ---

-## Key Features

-- **OCR Extraction**: Uses EasyOCR to read and extract text from uploaded answer sheet images.
-- **Spelling Correction**: Automatic spelling correction using **TextBlob** to ensure accuracy.
-- **Semantic Similarity**: Compares the student’s extracted answer with the model answer using the **SentenceTransformers** library.
-- **Grading Based on Weightage**: Allows users to set a total weightage for each question, which is used to calculate the final score, scaled based on the similarity score.
+## 💻 Tech Stack

+- **Python**: The language behind the magic.
+- **EasyOCR**: For text extraction from images – no more manual transcription!
+- **Streamlit**: A seamless way to create and interact with the app through a user-friendly interface.
+- **SentenceTransformers**: Leverages powerful embeddings to understand semantic meaning and compare answers.
+- **TextBlob**: Fixing spelling errors and making sure everything reads perfectly.
+- **NumPy & PIL**: For efficient image processing and manipulation.

 ---

-## Tech Stack

-- **Python**: Programming language used for developing the application.
-- **EasyOCR**: Optical Character Recognition library for text extraction.
-- **Streamlit**: Framework for creating the web-based UI.
-- **SentenceTransformers**: For semantic similarity comparison between the student’s answer and the model answer.
-- **TextBlob**: For spelling correction.
-- **NumPy** and **PIL**: For image processing and manipulation.

----

-## Implementation Steps
+## 🚀 Implementation Steps

-### 1. **Set Up the Environment**
+### 1. **Set Up Your Environment**

-To start, you need to clone the repository and install the dependencies.
+First, clone the repository and install all the required dependencies:

 ```bash
 git clone https://github.com/your-username/automated-grading-system.git